tjercus/ttt-decoupled-fcis/README.md

 ## Events

-TODO: decide if the StateController should be a fork in the process or a chain in the process
+TODO: decide if the HistoryController should be a fork in the process or a chain in the process

 RowView -> tileClickedEvt